Court allows Democratic states to defend Obamacare payments

 The case, which dates back to administration of President Barack Obama, was filed by the Republican-led House of Representatives against the federal government in an effort to block the subsidy payments to insurers for the individual plans created by the Affordable Care Act, popularly known as Obamacare.

-The court's order allows Democrats who back the law to have a say in the legal fight, potentially giving them the power to block a settlement.
+The court's order allows Democrats who back the law to have a say in the legal fight, giving them the power to block a settlement or appeal a ruling blocking the payments.
+They can also file briefs and their lawyers can participate in oral arguments.

 "The court's decision is good news for the hundreds of thousands of New York families that rely on these subsidies for their health care.
 It's disturbingly clear that President Trump and his administration are willing to treat them as political pawns," Schneiderman said in a statement.